CSE210-Team-09/cse210-tinyfoot-team09/admin/reviews/littlefoot-review.md

 If we needed a library to provide footnotes in our site, we would use Littlefoot because of its simplicity in set up and use.
 The codebase contains CI workflows to ensure that the code quality is maintained, and the codebase has been updated frequently over a long period of time.
 This makes the tool more dependable and useful in a project.

-## What changes would you suggest based on your pain points to improve the littlefoot?
+## What changes would you suggest based on your pain points to improve the Littlefoot?

 The README contains useful information, but the usage section with Yarn and NPM could be expanded upon, providing more specific language in how to use the library as well as extra details to get Littlefoot installed.
 More information should be added for Windows, specifying the differences in referencing to make sure Littlefoot runs as expected.
 Furthermore, an HTML demo file should be included in the repository to be used to verify that Littlefoot works as expected.